arielfenster/Arkanoid-Game/README.md

 An Arkanoid-clone game that can read different level-settings files and create the levels accordingly.

 ## Playing the game
-In order to play the game, download the 'ArkanoidGame.jar' file to your computer and run it.
+In order to play the game, download the 'ArkanoidGame.jar' file to your computer and run it. <br />
 The game is played with the left and right arrows on your keyboard.

 ## Creating your own levels